 - Finalized report with recommendations and consultations

 Policy and Procedure Development and Review.
-This service includes writing new policies and procedures as well as reviewing existing documents to ensure continued relevancy.
+This service includes writing new policies and procedures as well as reviewing existing documents to ensure continued relevancy and conformance to CARF standards.
 The review also includes identification of inconsistencies and redundancy.
-The frequency of reviews is determined based on the needs identified by the organization and as suggested by the Behavioral Health Resources consultant.
+The frequency of reviews is determined based on the needs identified by the organization and as suggested by the CARF Consultant.

 Document Development and Review.
-This service includes report writing, document development, proof-reading, editing, and formatting of documents as well as annual updates.
-When an organization contracts for ongoing review of documents, the frequency of reviews is determined based on needs identified by the organization and as suggested by the our CARF consultant.
-Many documents are required to be reviewed annually (e.g., program plans, strategic plan, risk management plan).
+This service includes report writing, document development, proof-reading, editing, and formatting of documents as well as annual updates to ensure conformance to CARF standards.
+When an organization contracts for ongoing review of documents, the frequency of reviews is determined based on needs identified by the organization and as suggested by the our CARF Consultant.
+Many documents are required to be reviewed annually (e.g., program plans, strategic plan, risk management plan, etc.).

-- Administrative Documents include: Cultural Competency and Diversity Plan; Strategic Plan; Risk Management Plan; Technology and Systems Plan; Accessibility Plan; Performance Analysis and Improvement Plan; ethical codes of conduct; job descriptions; emergency procedure evacuation drill forms; grievance forms; and other documents.
+- Administrative Documents include: The six administrative plans (i.e., Cultural Competency & Diversity Plan, Strategic Plan, Risk Management Plan, Technology Plan, Accessibility Plan, Performance Analysis & Improvement Plan); ethical codes of conduct; job descriptions; emergency procedure drill forms; grievance forms; requests for reasonable accommodations; quarterly billing audits; and other documents.

-- Program Documents include: program plan(s); client orientation checklist; client handbook; screening form; client orientation handbook and checklist; screening form; assessment form; treatment plan; transition plan; discharge summary; quality records review form; and other documents.
+- Program Documents include: program plan(s); screening form; client orientation handbook and checklist; assessment form; treatment plan; transition plan; discharge summary; quality records review form; and other documents.

 Quarterly Records Review.
-Due to lack of time and/or staffing, it is often difficult for organizations to conduct the required quarterly records review of a representative sample of open and closed charts (e.g., at least 10% of each). our CARF consultants are available to provide this on-site service on a quarterly (or more frequent) basis.
-A records review can also be contracted as a component of a mock survey.
+Due to lack of time and/or staffing, it is often difficult for organizations to conduct the required quarterly records review of a representative sample of open and closed charts (e.g., at least 10% of each).
+The CARF Consultant is available to provide this on-site or remote service on a quarterly (or more frequent) basis.
 Written findings will be provided to managers for incorporation into training programs.

 Pre-Survey Preparation and Organization.
-Consulting services can be especially helpful in the month (and days) prior to the survey or re-survey.
-We can assist in the organization of documents and other materials for easy access of the surveyors.
+Consulting services can be especially helpful in the year prior to the survey or re-survey.
+We can assist in the organization of documents and other materials for easy access of the CARF surveyors.
 When a surveyor cannot find the required information within a reasonable time, assistance is sought from the organization.
 When samples of conformance to the standards cannot be produced by the organization, recommendations can be given.
-Contracting with a CARF consultant to prepare for the on-site survey can reduce the number of recommendations received.
+Contracting with a CARF Consultant to prepare for the on-site survey can reduce the number of recommendations received.